Green-Conscious Copywriting

 "I like what you’re saying but, how does this apply in the real business scenario?"

-"How do I grow my sustainable brand or even sell my products because I need it to continue this business?"
+"How do I grow my sustainable brand and sell my products because I need it keep my business going?"

 I get you.
 Let me just give you some ideas of its applicability.